 - Hastelloy – Hastelloy is basically a composition of Nickle, Molybdenum, Tungsten, and Chromium.
 It also allows for excellent corrosion resistance to a wide range of severe environments.

 - Inconel – Inconel is basically an alloy made up of Nickle, Iron, and chromium.
-It is mostly used as acid resistance at high-temperature applications.
+It is mostly used as acid resistance in high-temperature applications.
 It when used makes a thick oxide layer with the help of heat and thus protects the surface from attack.

 - Monel – Monel is an alloy made up of Nickle and Copper in the ratio of 2:1.
 It is the most commonly used MOC for reactors as it provides resistance to dilute acid and has a good mechanical property when design to use at high temperatures.